AbdulrhmanHammouda/AbdulrhmanHammouda/README.md

 > I love turning ideas into real, working products — whether that's a full-stack web app or a trained ML model.

 -  Currently working on full-stack and ML projects
--  Always learning something new (lately it's been system design + deep learning)
+-  Always learning something new
--  Happy to talk about React, Python, or anything coding-related
--  Competitive programmer at heart, full-stack dev by trade

 <br>